 The battery is functioning normally but holds significantly less charge than it did when it was new.
 You can continue to use the battery until you replace your MacBook’s battery without harming your computer.

 The battery isn’t functioning normally, and you may or may not notice a change in its behavior or the amount of charge it holds.
 Take your computer in for service.
 You can continue to use your battery before it’s checked without harming your computer.

 Unless you get the Service Battery warning, your computer is in no imminent danger.
 Moreover, Replace Soon status means your battery will still last you a while before you’ll have to replace it.

 How Far Is “Soon” Exactly?

 If your battery condition says anything other than Normal, it’s no reason to panic but check the current cycle count instead.
-Cycle count means the amount of times you use up all of your Mac’s battery and then fully recharge it.
+Cycle count means the number of times you use up all of your Mac’s battery and then fully recharge it.

 That means you can continue safely using your battery past 1000 cycles, it will just gradually lose its power.
-You can use Your Mac’s System Information tool to find out the exact number of the cycles that your computer is at.
+You can use Your Mac’s System Information tool to find out the exact number of cycles that your computer is at.

 How To Check Your Current Cycle Count